President Abraham Lincoln Hotel: Sale to Al Habtoor Group

-Former Lincoln Hotel
+Former Lincoln Hotel (1926–1964 / 1978)

-This is the second hotel in Springfield to be named after the 16th President.
-Another 13 story hotel, known as the Abraham Lincoln Hotel, opened in 1926 and closed for business in 1964.
-It was torn down in a controlled implosion on December 17, 1978.
-The building was destroyed to make way for a courts complex, which never materialized.
-To this day, the lot remains vacant and undeveloped.
+This is the second hotel in Springfield to be named after the hometown boy and 16th President.
+Another 13-story hotel, known as the Abraham Lincoln Hotel (fondly nicknamed "Old Abe's"), opened in 1926 and closed for business only 38 years later in June 1964.
+It was torn down in a controlled implosion demolition on December 17, 1978.
+The landmark building was supposedly destroyed to make way for a city and state courts complex in the late 1970s, which never materialized.
+To this day, the old Lincoln Hotel downtown site remains a vacant lot and undeveloped.

 Facilities and amenities

 The building is 12 stories, and contains 310 guest rooms.
 The layout of the floors is: